PostHog/posthog.com/contents/blog/the-posthog-array-1-31-0.md

 - Visualization of funnels has been reworked for improved readability of results, particularly when using breakdown.
 This makes comparing conversion based on properties easier than ever.
 - Searching events & properties is now significantly faster.
 We've changed the way these properties are shown and now list them by popularity within the project.
 Create those insights faster!
 - The funnel query builder has been streamlined – essential settings are better exposed, while advanced options can be expanded when you need them.
-- The dashboard grid has been simplified to avoid annoying situations where your carefully crafted layout becomes misaligned on a different sceren resolution.
+- The dashboard grid has been simplified to avoid annoying situations where your carefully crafted layout becomes misaligned on a different screen resolutions.
 Instead of four complicated layouts, there are now two: single-column for mobile devices, and multi-column for larger screens.

 Expect further major improvements to this area in 1.32.